Ariel Atom: Ariel Atom 500

-Introduced in February 2008, the Ariel Atom 500 features a 373 kW (500 hp) 3.0 litre John Hartley-designed V8 engine, carbon fibre body panels and aerofoils, chromoly aerofoil wishbones, an integrated function steering wheel, Alcon four-piston brake calipers, and Dymag magnesium wheels.
+Introduced in February 2008, the Ariel Atom 500 features a 373 kW (500 hp) 3.0-litre John Hartley-designed V8 engine, carbon-fibre body panels and aerofoils, chromoly aerofoil wishbones, an integrated function steering wheel, Alcon four-piston brake calipers, and Dymag magnesium wheels.
 The engine weighs 90 kg and is coupled to a SADEV six-speed sequential gearbox to cope with the increased power over the Honda unit.
-During the development process the RS performance engine was replaced by a unit prepared by Hartley Enterprises giving the final production version of the 550 kg car 678 kW/t (909 bhp/tonne).
+During the development process, the RS performance engine was replaced by a unit prepared by Hartley Enterprises giving the final production version of the 550 kg car 678 kW/t (909 bhp/tonne).

-Ariel claims this variant will accelerate from 0–100 km/h in less than 2.3 seconds, making it the fastest accelerating production car when initially released.
+Ariel claims this variant will accelerate from 0–100 km/h in less than 2.3 seconds, which made it the fastest accelerating production car when initially released.

 On 23 January 2011, the Atom 500 set the lap record around the Top Gear test track, with a time of 1:15.1, making it the fastest road-legal car to go around the track – a record that stood for just over two years, until the Pagani Huayra completed a lap in 1:13.8 on 27 January 2013.